 Celebrating 10 Years of OC LA with Zoe Bell, the queen of Kung Fu.

 First, the clothes.
-Amidst a runway strewn with cut-out cacti spelling "Opening Ceremony," models appeared in plaid printed chiffon dresses paired with severe black separates -- think Georgia O'Keefe meets Issey Miyake.
-O'Keefe was actually a huge fan of Japanese art and design, so the meeting feels perfect for the designers who've revitalised the House of Kenzo.
-The plaid theme continued, along with iterations of their now-iconic varsity jacket, given a Western touch, and accessorised with laced-up over-the-knee cowboy boots.
+Amidst a runway strewn with cut-out cacti spelling "Opening Ceremony," models appeared in plaid printed chiffon dresses paired with severe black separates - think Georgia O'Keefe meets Issey Miyake.
+O'Keefe was actually a huge fan of Japanese art and design, so the meeting seems an apt comparison, and perfect for the designers who've revitalized the House of Kenzo.
+The plaid theme continued, along with iterations of their now-iconic varsity jacket, given a Western touch, and accessorized with laced-up over-the-knee cowboy boots.
 In the audience, Tyra Banks smized gently at said boots when they came out in a particularly fetching crushed red velvet.
 Leon and Lim also explored scorpion prints and velour (perhaps channeling Juicy Couture, the original West Coast couturiers).
 Model Fernanda Ly's pink locks matched a very pretty shift dress.

 Text Jack Sunnucks

 Photography Grace Pickering